-Fulfilling the mission of a for-purpose organization means carefully monitoring the impact of its actions and be open to criticism and honest feedback.
-Having a worker who hold herself accountable is great for the organization because it leads to better performance and results, but it is also an important step to ensure the mission of the organization is respected by everyone involved.
+Fulfilling the mission of a for-purpose organization means carefully monitoring the impact of its actions and being open to criticism and honest feedback.
+Having workers who hold themselves accountable is great for the organization because it leads to better performance and results, but it is also an important step to ensuring the mission of the organization is respected by everyone involved.

-Feeling comfortable in a multicultural workplace and being able to work with people from diverse backgrounds is also very important, because for-purpose organizations have a track record of being more diverse and inclusive.
+Feeling comfortable in a multicultural workplace and being able to work with people from diverse backgrounds is also very important because for-purpose organizations have a track record of being more diverse and inclusive.
 Women are much more likely to start a social enterprise, for example, than any other form of business.
-Promoting diversity and inclusion is not only an importance step to advance equality in the workplace, but it also pays off – diverse companies are 19% more profitable.
+Promoting diversity and inclusion is not only an important step to advancing equality in the workplace, but it also pays off – diverse companies are 19% more profitable.